Friend or Foe (t.A.T.u. song)

 "Friend or Foe" is a song by Russian recording duo t.A.T.u., taken from the group's second English language studio album Dangerous and Moving (2005).
 The song was written by Dave Stewart and Martin Kierszenbaum, while production was handled by Kierszenbaum and Robert Orton.
-The song was released by Interscope in 2005 as the album's second single.
+The song was released by Interscope in December 2005 as the album's second single.
 Musically, the song is a pop rock and electropop inspired song, with dance music influences.
 The song features ambiguous lyrics; it is unclear who exactly the words are directed at.

 The song received generally positive reviews from critics, with many identifying it as the album's best song along with its praised for its dance nature and lyrical content.
 The song did not perform successfully like the group's previous single "All About Us", chart just under the top forty in most countries it charted in.
 An accompanying music video was issued, where it featured the group singing in a cave to fans.

 Background and release

 The song was written by Dave Stewart and Martin Kierszenbaum, while production was handled by Kierszenbaum and Robert Orton.
 The song was released by Interscope in 2005 as the album's second single.
 For the production and promotion of the single, it was handled by some big names from the rock music industry.
-These included Sting, who played bass on the track and Bryan Adams, who shot the cover sleeve.
+These included Sting, who played bass on the track, and Bryan Adams, who shot the cover sleeve.
 The song was the group's last single to be released in the United Kingdom and United States, due to the lack of success.

 The song was released in multiple formats.
 The CD single was released in 2005 featuring the song with remixes, a music video and an "All About Us" remix.
 In December 2005, Interscope issued a remix EP featuring remixes that were released in Europe and the United Kingdom.
 A Part 2 CD single was issued in France as a maxi-single.
 The same month, Interscope Records announced that they would issue a 12-inch vinyl CD in the United States, only containing remixes of the single.
 The song was issued physically in the UK on 6 February 2006.

 Critical reception

 "Friend or Foe" received positive remarks from most music critics.
 Michael Boyles from The Pitt News gave it a positive review, saying that alone with "Loves Me Not"; " stand out as the most sexually ambiguous of this type and are two of the best tracks on the album [...]"
-Michael Freedburg from The Boston Phoenix said along with "Perfect Enemy", "Dangerous and Moving" and "All About Us"; "shoot straight to the gut — and to the heart."
+Michael Freedburg from The Boston Phoenix said along with "Perfect Enemy", "Dangerous and Moving" and "All About Us"; "shoot straight to the gut – and to the heart."
 Betty Clarke from The Guardian described the song as "vapid" and "epic synth-rock".
 Dom Passantino from Stylus Magazine compared the lyrical content to the group's previous record "Not Gonna Get Us" by explaining "which is effectively a straight-up rewrite of previous album single 'Not Gonna Get Us.'"